-- Topology optimization,

-- Sizing optimization,

 - Shape optimization (with free-form optimization),

-- Bead optimization,
+- Bead design,

 - Fluid-structure coupling,

 - Contact analysis (with bolt pretension).

 The use of VisPER is justified, if

 - a FE analysis of a supported type is to be performed and a mesh is already available, - a FE model is to be inspected for checking purposes (e.g. loads and boundary conditions), - a substructure model has to be created and verified, - results of a FE analysis with PERMAS should be post-processed.